NFL Thanksgiving Games 2025 RECAP!

 Quinnen Williams continues, yes, to be an absolute force on this.

-I don't have any heat toward Quinn Williams because, again, like he suffered around dysfunction and just the hideous era of Jets football.
+I don't have any heat toward Quinn Williams because, again, he suffered around dysfunction and just the hideous era of Jets football.
 Set him free.

 Send him to the other conference, even better.

-if Quinner was in the Turkey Bowl, you would see the way the game rises up because you sense it.
+you would see the way the game rises up because you sense it.
 So you have a difference maker on that line.

 And it's been all the way around just a tremendous, tremendous stretch for the Dallas Cowboys.

+It's two of the best trades of the NFL season with Pickens and Williams.
 I mean, they both just flat out changed each side of the ball for that team.

-And so I'm kind of like, I'm not saying that we need to think differently about Jerry Jones because he's still just this experience.
-But the plan that we laughed at, I laughed at it.
+And so I'm kind of like, I'm not saying that we need to think differently about Jerry Jones because he's still just this experience, but the plan that we laughed at, I laughed at it.

 I thought they were just floating away in terms of what they were from team, from a team building angle.
 Like, it's worked.

-they could create complete damage for the Detroit Lions a week from now.
+coming together like completely at the right time and you're right you don't want to and they could they could they could create complete damage for the Detroit Lions a week from now.

-It's a wild game.
-As a matter of fact, I wanted to be a coach.
+In fact, I wanted to be a coach.

 We know, Jerry.
 And they're going to get the Lions without Amon Ross St.